Topological property (T) for groupoids: Conventions

 respectively.
 If $A$, $B$ are two subsets of $G$, we define

 We define also

 (note that $AB$ could be empty even if $A$ and $B$ are not).

-A groupoid will be always be assumed to be equipped with a locally compact, Hausdorff topology and $G^{(0)}$ with the subspace topology from $G$ in which it is compact.
+A groupoid will always be assumed to be equipped with a locally compact, Hausdorff topology.
 We will always assume that the inverse and composition maps are continuous.
-A \emph{bisection} is a subset $B$ of $G$ on which $r$ and $s$ restrict to homeomorphisms.
+A \emph{bisection} is an open subset $B$ of $G$ on which $r$ and $s$ restrict to homeomorphisms.
 We will always assume that $G$ is \emph{\'{e}tale}, meaning that there is a basis for its topology consisting of open bisections; note that this implies that $r$ and $s$ are continuous and open maps, that $G^{(0)}$ is closed and open in $G$, and that each $G_x$ and $G^x$ are discrete in the subspace topology.

 We will sometimes need to use measures on $G$ and $G^{(0)}$.
 A \emph{measure} on a locally compact Hausdorff space $X$ will always mean a \emph{Radon measure}, i.e.\ a positive element $\mu:C_c(X)\to \C$ of the continuous dual of the topological vector space $C_c(X)$ of continuous compactly supported complex-valued functions on $X$; we will also think of measures as appropriate maps $\mu:\mathcal{B}(X)\to [0,\infty]$ from the collection of Borel subsets of $X$ to $[0,\infty]$ when convenient.
 A measure is a \emph{probability measure} if $\mu(X)=1$.